 The Foundation Stage at Newlands School

 In the Foundation Stage, all children are provided with experiences and teaching that addresses: Personal, Social and Emotional Development; Communication (including language and literacy); Problem solving, Reasoning and Numeracy; Knowledge and Understanding of the World; Physical Development; and Creative Development.
-Arabic will be introduced for all students in FS1 and continued in FS2, before it becomes a compulsory subject in primary and secondary school.

 - learn in high-quality, well-organised and stimulating indoor and outdoor learning environments